-Supervised Clinical Training -Psy.D.
-Counseling Psychology Practicum and Internship Clinical training in the Psy.D.
-Counseling Psychology Program is graded and sequential in order to ensure a stepwise continuum of appropriate clinical training.
-Students are required to complete a minimum of programmatic total of 2500 hours of supervised professional experience in order to graduate.
+Supervised Clinical Training - Psy.D.
+Counseling Psychology Practicum and Internship graduate.
 This requirement comprises 1000 hours of practicum, which is taken concurrently with academic coursework in years 2 and 3 and involves more foundational clinical training, and 1500 hours of pre-doctoral internship hours which is taken upon completion of academic coursework (except dissertation courses) and should be organized at a more advanced level.